kusiewicz/katalog-perfumowy/README.md

 # katalog-perfumowy

-An app to help you choose a perfume, created with React.
+An app to help you choose a perfume to buy/wear, created with React.

 Selectable gender, price ranges, and time of day and year.